 It is the responsibility of the entrant to make sure that all copyrights (IPR, intellectual property rights) are cleared for the entry he/she wishes to submit.
 Where there are clear breaches of copyright or other IPR, the judges will exclude the submission from further assessment.
 It is recommended at the time of the submission that the entrant provides good documentation and/or evidence as to how IPR or copyright issues related to the submitted media have been resolved.

-Intellectual property rights give the creator of an original media production exclusive rights for a certain time period to publish, distribute and adapt that work.
+Copyrights or intellectual property rights give the creator of an original media production exclusive rights for a certain time period to publish, distribute and adapt that work.

 Attention: breaches of copyright laws can lead to high fines and penalties, even when those materials are used in an educational context, and therefore we recommend you to treat this issue with great care.